upend/IF_MS_BUYS_GITHUB_IMMA_OUT/README.md

 If you haven't already, please **star this repo**.
 Each star makes our voice louder, and helps other find us. **Spread the word** within GitHub any way you can.
 Outside GitHub: share, [tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fupend%2FIF_MS_BUYS_GITHUB_IMMA_OUT&text=Microsoft%20is%20trying%20to%20buy%20GitHub.%20Tell%20GitHub%20to%20%23resist.%20%23NeverMicrosoft.%20@upend%20the%20web%20oligarchy.) or post a link to this repo.
 Click the photo below to retweet it.

-You all are from so many countries.
-I apologize if my language is too American and hard to follow.
+You all are from so many countries!
+That makes me happy.
+But also embarrassed that I might sound too American-centric.
+I'm not.
 Let me know if I should re-word anything.